dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

 1. Based on your current local setup, use the following guidance to determine your installation approach:

     a.
-Check if you have dbt in your path by running `dbt --version`
+Check if you have dbt in your PATH by running `dbt --version`

     b.
-If you don't have dbt in your path, we recommend the macOS or Windows installation method.
+If you don't have dbt in your PATH, we recommend the macOS or Windows installation method.

     c.
-If you do have dbt in your path (or a virtual environment) we recommend a) uninstalling dbt globally and b) installing dbt Cloud CLI with a Python virtual environment.
+If you do have dbt in your PATH (global environment) we recommend i) uninstalling dbt globally and ii) installing dbt Cloud CLI with a python virtual environment.

+    d.
+If you have dbt in a virtual environment, install dbt Cloud CLI with a separate python virtual environment.
+Be sure to activate it with `source <path to env>/bin/activate`.

 1. Download the CLI configuration file from the dbt Cloud UI.
 Save it in your `.dbt` folder.